Tensions running high at East Coast campuses over protests around Israel-Hamas war

 BOSTON (AP) — Administrators of MIT suspended a number of students Thursday from the prestigious technology school after Israel-Hamas war protesters took over a prominent building for much of the day and then some refused to leave by a set deadline.

 It was far from the only disruption at college campuses in recent days over the war.
-Brandeis University banned a pro-Palestinian student group this week, while nearly two dozen students were arrested over a protest at Brown University.
+Seven people were arrested at a demonstration on Friday at Brandeis University, which this week banned a pro-Palestinian student group, while nearly two dozen students were arrested over a protest at Brown University.
 On Friday, Columbia University announced it was suspending Students for Justice in Palestine and Jewish Voice for Peace as official student groups through the end of the term.
 It accused both of repeatedly violating campus policies including an unauthorized event Thursday.

 The range of responses to these protests show that college administrators are struggling to address protests that have gotten heated and turned once-quiet spaces on campus into places where some students say they don't feel safe.